wizard97/3400_team5electricboogaloo/docs/Milestone3Page.md

 For the actual algorithm, we found an implementation of the DFS queue and stack in matlab online, and tried to incorporate it into our own design, in a fashion similar to Team Alpha’s.
 There were various issues we found with integrating the stack and queue found online with our own graphical representation of the maze, and so we made significant modifications to essentially strip the online implementation down to make it more manageable given the small scale of our maze.

-A video of our DFS simulation is shown here:
+See [here](https://www.youtube.com/watch?v=aSKotqTZXnc&list=PLpzyLEaV2FZwIKaHse5H3hJURWajDci3Z&index=2) for a video demonstration of our simulation!

-ADD VIDEO HERE

 #### Real Life
+To apply our algorithm on our robot, we integrated our line detection and wall-sensing code from [Milestone 1](Milestone1Page.md) and [Milestone 2](Milestone2Page.md), respectively.

-Despite the bugs in our algorithm, our robot successfully completed maze exploration; see [here]() for the video demonstration!
+Despite the bugs in our algorithm, our robot successfully completed maze exploration; see [here](https://www.youtube.com/watch?v=RCDYiQO79UA&list=PLpzyLEaV2FZwIKaHse5H3hJURWajDci3Z&index=1) for the video demonstration!